RHEcosystemAppEng/dbaas-operator/README.md

 - `make build`
 - `make docker-build docker-push IMG=quay.io/<YOUR_USERNAME_IN_QUAY>/dbaas-operator:<version>`

+## Enabling scraping of metrics to your Prometheus
+Grant permissions to your Prometheus server so that it can scrape the protected metrics.
+To achieve that, you need to create ClusterRole and clusterRoleBinding to bind the clusterRole to the service account that your Prometheus server

+if you want to use the existing openshift-monitoring and openshift-user-workload-monitoring run the below command
+- `make metrics-scrape`

 ## Running the Operator

 **NOTE**: The DBaaS console UI portion of the workflow described below will *only* work if your operator is installed via OLM and using version OpenShift Container Platform (OCP) version 4.9 or higher.